Women with low response to IVF cycles

 Embryo collection & vitrification

-In order to maximise the number of embryos, several cycles of embryo accumulation can be performed.
-Embryo banking means that the embryos recovered with each cycle are frozen.
-They are then thawed and transported.
+Embryo pooling means that the embryos retrieved with each cycle are frozen.
+They are then thawed and transferred.

 Vitrification is the extremely rapid cryopreservation of eggs, embryos and sperm, which prevents the formation of intracellular ice crystals